refinery/refinerycms/doc/guides/1 - Getting Started/5 - Best Practices and Frequently Asked Questions.md

 doing
-things the 'Rails way' where possible, so any sort of customization beyond a very basic level will require some ability to code—or, at least, the ability to deductively reason.
+things the 'Rails way' where possible, so any sort of customization beyond a very basic level will require some ability to code--or, at least, the ability to deductively reason.